apache/superset/superset-websocket/README.md

 The application is tracking a couple of metrics with `statsd` using the [hot-shots](https://www.npmjs.com/package/hot-shots) library, such as the number of connected clients and the number of failed attempts to send a message to a client.

 `statsd` can be configured with the `statsd` object in the configuration file.
 See the [hot-shots](https://www.npmjs.com/package/hot-shots) readme for more info.
+The default configuration is:

 ```json
 {